colak/txp-media-shortcode/README.md

 ## Installing

 1. Copy the latest txp snippet from the [GitHub project page](https://github.com/colak/txp-media-shortcode/blob/master/media.tpl),
-2. Create a new miscellanious form in your Textpattern administration interface and name it `media`,
+2. Create a new miscellaneous form in your Textpattern administration interface and name it `media`,
 3. Paste the code into the form administration and save.
 4. Copy and paste the provided [css](https://github.com/colak/txp-media-shortcode/blob/master/css.css) in your style sheet and edit it to your liking.